JordanViknar/JordanViknar/README.md

 Much of the stuff I've done isn't hosted on GitHub, but eh, I'll try to put more of it here I suppose.

-Anyways, if you're really that curious, I know Lua (obviously), Python, and JavaScript.
+Anyways, if you're really that curious, I know Lua, C, Python, and JavaScript.
 Planning to learn Scala in the close future.

 You can reach me through my Discord with :